The Kruger 100 Charity Challenge

 Vision and Mission Statement

-The "Kruger 100" Charity Challenge is working to raise much needed funding for some lesser supported organisations in both wildlife and human issues.
+The "Kruger 100" Charity Challenge is my way of working to raise much needed funding for some lesser supported organisations in both wildlife and human issues.
 Ultimately to assist in the protection and care of our endangered wildlife and their habitat additionaly also helping further research into curing two awful human diseases.

 “The Kruger 100 Charity Challenge” will be, I believe, not only a wonderful way to get off the beaten track and do something empowering, but to help, to learn, to share and educate others culminating in doing something hugely positive for the future of both us humans but also our wildlife and their surrounds.